pawelmagnu/ml-lab/lab5/readme.md

 # lab 5

-Using DecisionTreeClassifier to classify breast cancer patient
+Using DecisionTreeClassifier to classify breast cancer patients

 Using DecisionTreeRegressor to predict values of some polynomial function